Capture and Daily Closing

 This is why this dedicated chapter is so important.
 Here, we'll cover, what the capture is, how it is triggered and how you know, that it must be triggered.

 On the API side, you receive information about the transaction via the Transaction.Status parameter, e.g. through the PaymentPage Assert, or Transaction Authorize.
-Transactions which have not yet been booked are visible in Saferpay Backoffice as “Reservation", Reservations are marked as "AUTHORIZED" on API-level and have to go through the Capture, to be finalized:
+Transactions that have not yet been booked are visible in Saferpay Backoffice as "Reservation", Reservations are marked as "AUTHORIZED" on API-level and have to go through the Capture, to be finalized:

 "Transaction": {